 Online courses are offered to fulfill a variety of goals:

 The online learning experience meets the same rigorous standards as the courses offered on our New York City campus.
-These courses follow a semester schedule, and typically require four to six hours of work per week for 13 to 14 weeks.
+These courses follow a semester schedule, and typically require four to six hours of work per week for approximately 14 weeks.

 Students develop close learning relationships with colleagues around the world, and receive personal attention from top JTS faculty.
 Participation and interaction are major components of every online class.
 Most required readings may be read online, while others may be purchased from online vendors.